Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Micropreparations of the chromosome set of humans, animals and plants.

 The concept of "fabric".
 Cellular elements and intercellular substance.
-Types of plant tissues, their diversity, meaning, structural features.
+Types of plant tissues, their diversity, significance, structural features.
 Types of tissues of animal organisms, their structure and functions.

 The concept of "organ".
-Organs flowering plant...
+Organs flowering plant.
 External structure and meaning of the root.
 Root systems.
-Modifications of the roots.
-The structure and meaning of the shoot.
-The kidney is a rudimentary shoot.
-Stem as an axial shoot organ.
-The movement of substances along the stem.
+Root modifications.
+The structure and significance of the escape.
+A bud is a rudimentary shoot.
+The stem is the axial organ of the shoot.
+Movement of substances along the stem.
 Sheet.
-Structure and function.
-Simple and complex leaves.
+Structure and functions.
+Simple and compound leaves.
 Flower, its meaning and structure (perianth, stamens, pistils).
 Inflorescences.
-Fruits, their meaning and variety.
-Seed structure of monocotyledonous and dicotyledonous plants.
+Fruits, their meaning and diversity.
+The structure of seeds of monocotyledonous and dicotyledonous plants.
 Organ systems.
-The main organ systems of the animal organism: digestive, musculoskeletal, nervous, endocrine, reproduction.
+The main organ systems of the animal body: digestive, musculoskeletal, nervous, endocrine, reproduction.

 Recognition of plant and animal organs.

 Topic 1.7.
-Plants and Animals as Whole Organisms (1 h)
+Plants and animals as whole organisms (1 hour)

 The relationship of cells, tissues and organs in organisms.
-Living organisms and environment.
+Living organisms and the environment.

 Demonstration

 Action gastric juice for protein.
-The action of saliva on starch.
-Experiments proving the formation of starch in the light, the absorption of carbon dioxide by leaves, the role of light and water in plant life.
+The effect of saliva on starch.
+Experiments proving the formation of starch in light, the absorption of carbon dioxide by leaves, the role of light and water in plant life.

 The meaning of breathing.
-The role of oxygen in the degradation process organic matter and the release of energies.
-Breathing of plants.
-The role of stomata and lentils in plant respiration.
+The role of oxygen in the process of splitting organic matter and liberation of energies.
+Respiration of plants.
+The role of stomata and lenticels in plant respiration.
 Breathing of animals.
 Respiratory organs of animal organisms.

 Demonstration